kossiitkgp/opsa/README.md

 # top-secret-stuff
-Monorepo of top secret stuff developed in an n-side polygonal building.
+Monorepo of top secret stuff developed in an n-sided polygonal building.